Welcoming New Members and Renewing Our Parish in Faith

 A team of individuals with past experience facilitates the process.
 Volunteers are needed for Hospitality, Catechesis and Parish Sponsors.
 Parishioners always share how rewarding they find their involvement and how much they learn about their own faith.
 It’s a wonderful opportunity to become active in a small group setting and welcome the “newcomers” to our faith.

-R.C.I.A. is for any adult interested in learning about the Church and/or becoming a Catholic Christian.
+O.C.I.A. is for any adult interested in learning about the Church and/or becoming a Catholic Christian.
 Those just starting the process are called Inquirers.
 When they become ready to commit to becoming members of the Church, they move on to the next steps of the process.
 If they have not been baptized, they are called Catechumens.
 If they have already been baptized, they are called Candidates.

-R.C.I.A. forms today’s inquirers into tomorrow’s faithful, welcomes baptized persons of other faith communities as gifts to enrich our Church, and serves as a sign of the on-going need for conversion and renewal in the St. Mary Community.
+O.C.I.A. forms today’s inquirers into tomorrow’s faithful, welcomes baptized persons of other faith communities as gifts to enrich our Church, and serves as a sign of the on-going need for conversion and renewal in the St. Mary Community.

-Rite of Christian Initiation for Adults - Adapted for Children
+Order of Christian Initiation for Adults - Adapted for Children

 When a child is registered for PSR with little or no religious education background, it becomes necessary for them to follow an adjusted plan in order to complete the steps toward initiation into the Church.